Young people

 About cluttering

 Have you come across the term cluttering and wondered what it means?
 Cluttering is different from stammering, we know less about it than we know about stammering and people can clutter AND stammer.
-If you are a young person who thinks you might clutter a speech and language therapist can help identify whether you do and help you work out how to help yourself.
+If you think you might clutter, a speech and language therapist can help identify whether you do and explore different possible therapy options.
 Read the following descriptions to see if cluttering is something that you relate to and check out how to get referred to the Michael Palin Centre if you want to be seen here.

 Cluttering is when someone